KatjaGlassConsulting/OpenStudyBuilderScripts/doc/LocalApplicationUpdated.md

 ```
 cd <path>\studybuilder
 yarn install
-yarn serve
+yarn dev
 ```

-To start the development next time, you only need to use the `yarn serve` command.
+To start the development next time, you only need to use the `yarn dev` command.

-Now you should be able to start the running development instance via: [http://localhost:8080/](http://localhost:8080/).
+Now you should be able to start the running development instance via: [http://localhost:5173/](http://localhost:5173/).
 In your browser you can check within the development tools via "network" that the API requests are also processed as expected and you do not receive errors there.

 ## Example - How to change "study type" selections?